trangml/resolutions/README.md

 8. Get top 10 in a Kaggle or AIcrowd competition
 9. Play more basketball
 10. Spend less time on time-wasting apps or games

+Additional goals that are not quite resolutions
+1. read and write about a paper a week
+2. make a learning plan of what I want to work on each day.